carfreesc/carfreesc.github.io/notes.md

 Headed south, you should resist the temptation to bomb down the hill to Easterly since a) there is a stop sign at the bottom and b) cars tend thorough to roll the stop signs at the crosses; I usually take the middle of lane.
 Note that at end the of the bike lane you can cut through to the path on S Atherton after a small bit of sidewalk.

-* **Sparks** is a designated bike route for some reason and has some sharrows, with bike lanes on a couple random blocks, only ever on one side of the street at a time.
+* **Sparks** is a designated bike route for some reason and has some sharrows and climbing lanes on a couple blocks.
 It's the busiest north/south street in this vicinity since it connects College to Westerly.
-There is no reason to ride here unless it's your destination; go a block over to Gill, which also connects College to Westerly, but not for cars.
-(I guess the one advantage is that it does buy you a light across Beaver.)
+There is no reason to ride here unless it's your destination; go a block over to Gill, which also connects campus to Westerly, but not for cars.

 * **Easterly/Westerly Parkway** is designated as a bicycle route on the COG map.
 Again they did slap down some sharrows, but it's a narrow, curving road with a not unfast traffic and not much of a shoulder.
-That is nothing about it deserving of a bicycle designation, but there is not any good alternative.
-There is now  [$1.1 million funding](https://www.statecollege.com/three-centre-county-transportation-alternatives-projects-receive-more-than-2-million-in-funding/) for an off-road multi-use path along Westerly, so this should improve in the next few years.
-(Don't let this lift your spirits too much; in comparison, the borough will soon blow $2.55 million(!) on a totally unneeded new surface lot(!) on Nittany.)
+A bike path should be built in 2025 from University Dr in the east to the existing Orchard Park path, which should make this a pleasant ride through that stretch.
+West of the high school and out to Greentree will not improve and I don't recommend it.

 ## Campus